⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-2. Currently, the quarry is excavated by open-pit mining with excavators.
+2. Today, the quarry is excavated using open-pit mining with excavators.

-3. The coarsely crushed ceramic stone is crushed into small pieces by an automated machine that pound it with a pestle.
+3. The coarsely crushed ceramic stone is further broken down by an automated machine that pounds it with a pestle-like mechanism.

-4. Selected good quality stone powder is mixed with water to make mud plaster.
+4. High-quality, selected stone powder is mixed with water to create slurry (deishou).

-5. The water is removed from the mud plaster to make a clay cake that is molded into a disk shape.
+5. The water is then removed from the slurry, forming clay cakes that are molded into disk shapes for further processing.

 粘土を器や置物の形にしていく見てわかる工程なので、背後の成形方法について説明しています